facebook

 MCS 2423 - Differential Equations

 Topics include, but are not limited to, solving first and second-order differential equations and first-order linear systems of differential equations by various techniques such as separation of variables, integrating factors, substitution methods, variation of parameters, and Laplace Transforms.
 Emphasis will be placed on applications of differential equations arising from engineering applications and the natural sciences.
-Prerequisites: MCS 1514
+Prerequisites: Undergraduate level MCS 2414 (Minimum Grade of D-).

 MCS 2513 - Software Engineering I